-Calculate your full-time equivalent using the Toggle FTE calculator.
+Calculate your full-time equivalent using the Toggl Track FTE calculator.

 Time tracking can also be a useful tool for employers.
 Companies can use it to identify how many hours both salaried and hourly rate employees are working, and how that time is being spent.

 As well as helping employers better understand how long projects take and how much work is involved, time tracking can also enable businesses to see if work is being allocated in the best way.
 Companies may discover that they can save money by switching some workers over from hourly pay to salaried, or vice versa.